bitrix24/b24restdocs/api-reference/tasks/tasks-task-list.md

 ## Example 4

-### How to get a filtered list of tasks via http request?
+### How to get a filtered list of tasks via an HTTP request?

 Task filters by ID, date, status.
 For the filter `'=ID' => 3`, it is recommended to use [tasks.task.get](.) as it does not have pagination.